sunsingerus/site-sunsingerus/_posts/2018-01-20-howto-setup-https-with-https-letsencrypt-org.md

 Suppose we have NGINX running on CentOS or Ubuntu system.
 Let's automate certificates management with certbot.

-<strong>IMPORTANT</strong> Let's Encrypt issues certificates for 90 days, so certificate renewal procedure is mandatory.
+<strong>IMPORTANT</strong> Let's Encrypt issues certificates with <strong>90 days</strong> valid period, so certificate renewal procedure is mandatory.
 Also we'd like to automate it.
 <h5>Certbot Installation</h5>
 Firts of all, let's install certbot